Linards888/Android/README.md

 - **Live BLE Tuning**
   Adjust Kp, Ki, and Kd in real time over Bluetooth Low Energy using your phone or PC — no reflashing needed.

-- **Wireless Telemetry (Robot ESP → Receiver ESP32)**
+- **Wireless Telemetry with PC Logging & Plotting**
   Streams sensor data, PID state, and runtime info over radio (ESP-32 or similar) to a stationary receiver.

-- **PC Logging & Plotting**
-  The receiver ESP32 forwards all telemetry to your PC via Serial — store it, plot it, analyze it with whatever tool you prefer.

-- **Broad ESP Compatibility**
-  Designed for ESP32.
-Adaptable to other ESP boards with minor changes.
+- **Folkrace positioning on the track**
+  A setting that when enabled can understand its position in track and how the track looks like.

 ---